dillonpan/exit-surveys/README.md

 - Department of Education, Training and Employment (DETE)
 - Technical and Further Education (TAFE)

-Our main objective is to answer the following questions:
+Our main objective is to answer the following questions for both departments:
-- Are employees who only worked for the institutes for a short period of time resigning due to some kind of dissatisfaction?
+- Did employees who worked a for short period of time resign due to some kind of dissatisfaction?
 - What about employees who have been there longer?

 # Note: Please replace [directory] below in the open() function with the link to your folder of choice where autos.csv is located